sambatriste/netty-wiki-translation/Using-as-a-generic-library.md

 However, reference counting isn't a holy grail.
 If the JVM garbage-collects the pooled buffer before its underlying memory region is returned to the pool, the leaks will eventually exhaust the pool.

-To help you troubleshoot a leak, Netty provides a leak-detection mechanism which is flexible enough to let you trade off between the your application's performance and the detail of the leak report.
+To help you troubleshoot a leak, Netty provides a leak-detection mechanism which is flexible enough to let you trade off between your application's performance and the detail of the leak report.
 For more information, please refer to [[Reference-counted-objects]].

 ## Listenable futures and event loops